 - A completed online application form.

-- A cover letter.
+- A cover letter uploaded into the application.
 Briefly explain your plans for music study and how you will use the scholarship award.
 Describe your goals for your music career and what affect this award will have on your career and professional life.

 - Biography of the applicant in MS Word format (not to exceed 150 words).
 Include past participation in competitions, festivals and other public events.
 Portrait photo in electronic format, to be used for the Competition brochure printing.
-Biography and photo should be e-mailed to email@example.com
+Both of items should be uploaded into the application.

 - Repertoire list.
 Include all of the pieces you will perform at the competition with the timing for each piece notated.
 Repertoire should reflect the musical and technical demands of a formal recital, 70-80 minutes in length, and cover a variety of historical styles and genres.
 No changes in repertoire are allowed following submission of the application.
 For piano and voice, detailed repertoire requirements are listed below.

 - Proof of Oregon residence.
-Submit a photocopy of a current Oregon driver’s license and proof of an Oregon address for the past 12 months.
+Submit a copy of a current Oregon driver’s license and proof of an Oregon address for the past 12 months.
 Out of state students studying in Oregon should submit a photocopy of student ID, along with current college transcripts.
 Students who grew up in Oregon, but who are attending school elsewhere, should submit a copy of final transcripts or a diploma from an accredited Oregon high school or a GED issued by the State of Oregon.
-The photocopies should be e-mailed to firstname.lastname@example.org

 - Decisions of competition judges are final.